 what to serve with smoked leg of lamb

 Lamb is a very nutritious ingredient.
 It is full of essential nutrients and rich in vitamins.
-Nonetheless, if you feel like this smoked leg of lamb is too filling for you, then I recommend combining it with a vibrant pumpkin and beetroot salad.
-The sweet and earthy flavours of the vegetables pair exceptionally well with the bold flavours of the lamb.
+Nonetheless, if you feel like this smoked leg of lamb is too filling for you, then I recommend combining it with a vibrant Pumpkin and Feta Salad.

-My favourite pairing with this smoked leg of lamb would be these spicy low fat potato wedges with mint raita.
-Besides, what’s a lamb recipe without that traditional mint sauce to go with it, right?
+My favourite pairing with this smoked leg of lamb would be these sweet potato fries with mint raita.
+Besides, what's a lamb recipe without that traditional mint sauce to go with it, right?

 What is your favourite way to prepare leg of lamb?